RyutaroMatsumoto/tes01_teststand_metadata/doc/readme_p03.md

 |`r014`    |`3000`           |`-40dB`     | OFF          |`35µA`     | `1.0GHz`   | SQUID only Measurement for PNR calibration(light OFF = noise)      from exp8 squid noise                   |
 NC = Not Connected.
 ## Remarks and comments
-r012 rise time constant of HBT signal(averaged) is around 15ns, which is clearly slower than initial bias point(r006, etc)
+r012 rise time constant of HBT signal(averaged) is around 15ns, which is clearly slower than initial bias point(r006, etc)<br>
+comparing r003 and r004, there seems no difference in HBT output, suggesting that readout is something different?
+Turned out later, single photon V shift would be 10mV, where we had assumed it to be around 20mV.